April 27, 2023

 - Create a new public-private company to manage the new effort.
 Cap the staffing at 20 of the best people you can.
 Pay them way above top of market, assuming they meet certain project milestones.

-- Make it go where people want to go.
+- Make it go where people want to go outside of working hours.
 Connect Chrissy Field with the Financial District.
 Connect the Mission with the Sunset.
 Connect the Richmond with the Embarcadero.

 - Dig.
 Dig out of the lime-light.
 Dig without having to close Van Ness for 5 years.
 But whatever you do, just dig.

 - Don't open it prematurely.
-Per the point of this whole article, it's better to exceed expectations than to fall flat.
+It's better to exceed expectations than to fall flat.
 First impressions are lasting.
 Build momentum, keep building excitement.

 Then finally, in 5 years, or 10 years, release it to the public.
 Maybe coincide it with the first flower blooms of spring.
 Bypass rush hour traffic and get to the ocean shore from your office building.
 Go out in Hayes when you live in Potrero and pop back home.
 For that vision 2028 or 2033 doesn't even sound that far away.